doula-website/personal-doula-website/src/pages/index.md

   description: >-
     Because you want continuity of care

     An extra pair of hands

     You want an advocate

     Someone that can offer unbiased information and support

-    You want advice on chest feeding, postpartum meals and someone to hold the baby while you have some well needed ‘me’ time
+    You want advice on chest feeding, postpartum meals, and someone to hold the baby while you have some well needed ‘me’ time

     Because the name for a group of doula’s is a cuddle and who doesn’t like a cuddle?

     Or simply because you want to hang out with me

     I long for a day when doula’s don’t need to exist but the science shows that doula support greatly favours birth outcomes.
-Having a doula can mean less pain relief, lower instances of intervention and even shorter births*.
+Having a doula can mean less pain relief, lower instances of intervention, and even shorter births*.

     You possess everything you need for an epic birth and we are simply here to support you.